GDPR solution for public sector websites

-- Protect your advertising revenue – how much advertisers pay for space on your website depends on targeting ads specifically to the viewer.
-If you can’t prove you have consent, they’ll deliver less lucrative, generalised adverts.
+- It protects your advertising revenue – how much advertisers pay for space on your website depends on targeting ads specifically to the viewer.
+If you can’t prove you have consent, they’ll deliver less lucrative, more generalised adverts.

-- Increase your income from ads – some big-name companies – like Amazon – won’t advertise on your website at all without proof of consent.
-Having the new tool could give you access to these advertisers.
+- It helps increase your income from ads – some big-name companies, like Amazon, won’t advertise on your website at all without proof of consent.
+Having our tool gives you access to these advertisers.

-- GDPR-proof and future-proof your whole website – our tool will ensure user consent for all your non-advertising content too, meaning less risk of a fine.
+- It will future-proof your website – our tool ensures user consent for all your non-advertising content that involves tracking data too, meaning less risk of a fine.

-- Enjoy no subscription fees – and the technology is simple to install too (see below).
+- There are no subscription fees – and the tech is simple to install.